 The Genesis

-This is a book I never intended to write.
-But as I finished book two in the Yankee Doodle Spies series my research and interest took me the obvious question: what did Washington do AFTER he crossed the Delaware?
-Quite a lot, as it turns out.
-So much I became intrigued and crafted a follow-on story to capture the feel and the action of this critical, but little-understood chapter in the American War for Independence.
+This is a book I never planned to write.
+But as I finished book two in the Yankee Doodle Spies series, my research and curiosity led me to a clear question: what did Washington do AFTER crossing the Delaware?
+It turns out, quite a lot.
+I became so intrigued that I crafted a follow-up story to capture the feel and action of this crucial, yet little-understood chapter in the American War for Independence.

 Winter Quarters

-In the 18th century, armies traditionally did their fighting from late April/early May through Novemberish.
-In between campaign seasons, some soldiers and officers were sent home on furlough, but most just tried to survive the winter while the armies were replenished and outfitted for the next season of marching and fighting.
-The British had the luxury of quartering many of their forces in towns and cities, utilizing stores, shops, stables, public buildings, and private dwellings.
+In the 18th century, armies usually fought from late April or early May through November.
+During the off-season, some soldiers and officers were sent home on furlough, but most simply tried to survive the winter while the armies were restocked and equipped for the next season of marching and fighting.
+The British had the advantage of quartering many of their forces in towns and cities, using stores, shops, stables, public buildings, and private homes.

-For the Americans, winter quarters were usually a painful ordeal of cold, disease, and starvation.
-For the British, a time of relative comfort in between numbing military chores.
-Of course, both sides would have to mount guards and sentries.
-Some patrols were sent out.
-And during the Valley Forge encampment in 1778, winter quarters became a training ground with the arrival of General Steuben as Inspector-General und Drillmeister.
+For Americans, winter quarters were often a harsh experience of cold, disease, and starvation.
+For the British, it was a time of relative comfort between grueling military duties.
+Naturally, both sides had to keep guards and sentries posted.
+Some patrols were dispatched.
+During the 1778 Valley Forge encampment, winter quarters turned into a training ground with the arrival of General Steuben as Inspector-General and Drillmaster.

 Winter Action

-But as the British launched foraging parties into the Jerseys to purchase or requisition foodstuffs, the Jersey militia took action.
-Small parties were ambushed, engendering larger foraging parties and larger ambushes.
-The numbers grew to the point where Washington allowed some of his Continental regiments under the likes of Generals Philemon Dickinson, William Alexander (Lord Stirling -an American who claimed a Scots peerage) and Ulster-born William “Scotch Willie” Maxell.
-By the end of this winter of discontent, the British had lost about as many men killed or wounded during “winter quarters” as they did in the previous three pitched battles.
-Losses British commander-in-chief, General William Howe could not afford.
+But as the British sent out foraging parties into New Jersey to buy or requisition foodstuffs, the Jersey militia responded.
+Small groups were ambushed, leading to larger foraging parties and bigger ambushes.
+The numbers grew until Washington authorized some of his Continental regiments, including those led by Generals Philemon Dickinson, William Alexander (Lord Stirling – an American who claimed a Scots peerage), and Ulster-born William “Scotch Willie” Maxell.
+By the end of this winter of discontent, the British had lost roughly as many men killed or wounded during “winter quarters” as they did in the previous three pitched battles.
+Losses that British commander-in-chief, General William Howe, could not afford.

 The Plot

 No spoiler alerts here – read the book!
-But needless to say, Lieutenant Jeremiah Creed and his White Knights are thrown into action once more, operating in and out of the Continental Army.
+But needless to say, Lieutenant Jeremiah Creed and his White Knights are thrown into action once more, operating both within and outside the Continental Army.
 They again clash with the ruthless British dragoon, Major Sandy Drummond, who continues to leverage his intelligence network to break the rebellion.
-Along the way, a variety of soldiers and citizens clash, make friends, make enemies, fall in love, and struggle to stay sane during the time that tried men’s souls.
+Along the way, a variety of soldiers and citizens clash, make friends, make enemies, fall in love, and struggle to stay sane during a time that tests men’s souls.
 Woven into the plot are two themes: the bonding of men in conflict and the war’s impact on families.
 And, there is always the weather.
 Winds that can cut a man in two, frigid temperatures, and ice-covered roads and rivers play a significant role in a story that, after all, was named for them.

 The Book